senyosimpson/blog/content/posts/rust-error-handling.md

 }
 ```

-Since we've wrapped IO errors, we can write a fallible function that returns an IO error
+Since we've wrapped the standard library's IO errors, we can write a fallible function that returns an
-and it will work seamlessly with `BeatMakerError`
+IO error and it will work seamlessly with `BeatMakerError`

 ```Rust
 use std::fs::File;